 A video recording of the full session is also available at: https://www.youtube.com/watch?v=Wuc-Be-IFVA.

-Phase I Micro Lab – A Micro Lab will be held on January 13, 2021 from 1:00-2:30 pm EST, where representatives from NSF along with the current operator of the Pioneer Array will present information about the selection process as well as technical details about the Pioneer Array.
-The Pioneer Array characteristics that should be considered when proposing a new location will be discussed.
-Individuals interested in applying for the Phase I Innovations Lab, are encouraged to attend the Micro Lab.
+Phase I Micro Lab – A Micro Lab was held on January 13, 2021 from 1:00-2:30 pm EST, where representatives from NSF along with the current operator of the Pioneer Array presented information about the selection process as well as technical details about the Pioneer Array.
+The Pioneer Array characteristics that should be considered when proposing a new location was discussed.
+Individuals interested in applying for the Phase I Innovations Lab, were encouraged to attend the Micro Lab.

 Other Resouces: